Bernardino Lunati: Biography

-He supported Cardinal Ascanio Sforza in Cardinal Sforza's dispute with the pope.
-He was detained after visiting the Apostolic Palace on 9 December 1494.
-However, he was allowed to participate in the consistory of December 11, 1494 and was then sent to Ostia.
-From there, he joined Charles VIII of France and was part of his entourage when he entered Rome on 31 December 1494.
+In retaliation for the Franco-Milan alliance Cardinals Sforza, Sanseverino, and Lunati were arrested following the consistory of 10 December 1494, and held in the Apostolic Palace until 19 December 1494.
+Freed by order of Alexander VI (who thought of using him to order the surrender of the pro-French rebels), Lunati took advantage of the opportunity to disappear and go strengthen the ranks of the anti-papal revolt.
+On December 31.
+1494 Charles VIII entered Rome, with Lunati and other cardinals in his retinue.
 Following the agreement reached between the pope and the king on January 15, 1495, Cardinal Lunati traveled with Cardinal Sforza to Milan, returning to Rome with him on 21 February 1495.
 He accompanied the pope to Orvieto on 27 May 1495 and returned with him to Rome on 27 June.